 - 1 Confirm that the following ports are available on both the domain controller and the machine where the Identity Manager Driver for Active Directory is configured to run:

 - 135: The RPC endpoint mapper

 - 137: NetBIOS name service

 - 138: NetBIOS datagram service

 - 139: NetBIOS session service

 - 2 On the domain controller, install only the Active Directory driver.
-For more information, see "Considerations for Installing the Identity Manager Engine" in the NetlQ Identity Manager Setup Guide.
+For more information, see "Considerations for Installing Identity Manager Components" in the NetlQ Identity Manager Setup Guide for Windows.